Rules of the Cape Ann Rail System

 - Flag stops: Flag stops are located at CPS (Cascade Passenger Shelter) and PSH (Pamola Section House).
 Passenger trains shall be alert for signals from passengers.

-- Block 16 Trespasser check: If any portion of a freight train comes to a stop at any point in block 16, crew shall check for trespassers aboard the train before proceeding.
+- Block 16 trespasser check: There is a known hobo encampment in block 16.
+If any portion of a freight train comes to a stop at any point in block 16, crew shall check for trespassers aboard the train before proceeding.
 This may be done by either walking the train, or a slow rollby.
-This is due to a known hobo encampment in this area.
-A one-minute timer (mini-hourglass) shall be used to simulate passage of time before proceeding.
+A one-minute timer (mini-hourglass) shall be used to force passage of time before proceeding.

 - Interchange for intermodal containers: When an intermodal (well) car exits to the interchange, do not re-rack it.
 Leave the railcar on the rails, and swap out the container for the next inbound freight.